Shayne Breuer

 Shayne Breuer (born 10 September 1972) is a former Australian rules footballer in the Australian Football League (AFL).
 He is notable for kicking Port Adelaide's first goal in the AFL.

 AFL career

 Geelong (1994–1996)

-Breuer started at Geelong and played every game in Geelong's AFL Grand Final years of 1994 and 1995, having 50 games on the board after only two seasons.
-He was a magnificent on-baller whose best year was in 1995 where he also booted 40 goals (career high five goals in the qualifying final against Footscray).
+Breuer began his career at Geelong and played in the 1994 and 1995 AFL Grand Finals, totaling 50 games in his first two seasons.
+As an on-baller in 1995, he scored 40 goals, including five goals in the qualifying final against Footscray.

 Port Adelaide (1997–1999)

 After a solid year in 1996, Breuer went on to play on with Port Adelaide in their inaugural year in 1997 where he kicked 17 goals and played 21 games.
 But after the 1997 season he struggled to get a spot in the team.
 He played three seasons with the Power before getting de-listed at the end of the 1999 season.

 Breuer is mostly remembered by Port Adelaide fans for kicking Port Adelaide's first goal in the AFL.